Coronavirus: Air New Zealand evacuation flight lifts off from Wuhan

 The flight to Auckland was being operated by 20 Air New Zealand employees, all of them volunteers.
 They include five pilots, 11 cabin crew and medical and engineering staff.

-Air New Zealand's chief pilot Captain David Morgan said infection control measures on the flight included minimal interaction between passengers and crew, who would be wearing personal protection gear.
+These included minimal interaction between passengers and crew, who would be wearing personal protection gear.
 Pilots would not come into contact with passengers.